 In Google Workspace, you have the ability to create custom email accounts that contain your domain name.
 For example, you can create emails addresses like this following:

 Notice that you can create an address for an individual or a department.
 This is also useful if several people are sharing the same email account to correspond with customers.
-An example of this would be if many people in a tech support department are responding to email requests from [email protected] and they need to use the same address.
+For example, members of a group who respond to email requests from [email protected].

 2. Share Access to Your Business Email Accounts

-With Google Workspace you have the ability to set up a “Collaborative Inbox” that can be shared with a group — giving them access to the same emails where they can pick up where others have left off.
+With Google Workspace you have the ability to set up a “Collaborative Inbox” that is shareable with a group.
+This gives the group access to the same emails where they can pick up where others have left off.

 This is an ideal setup when a department or group of people are utilizing a shared email using Gmail and want to continue interactions under the same address.
 For more information, see the following Google Workspace guide on how to make a group a Collaborative Inbox.